evilmartians/lefthook/docs/configuration.md

 ### `skip`

-You can skip commands or scripts using `skip` option.
-You can only skip when merging or rebasing if you want.
+You can skip all or specific commands and scripts using `skip` option.
+You can also skip when merging, rebasing, or being on a specific branch.

 **Example**

-Always skipping:
+Always skipping a command:

 ```yml
 # lefthook.yml